nus-cs1010/2324-s1/docs/unix-essentials.md

 The command `cp` takes in two arguments, the first is the source, and the second is the destination.

-Note that we use `.` above to indicate that we wish to copy the whole sub-tree of `workshop` over the current directory.
+Note that we use `.` above to indicate that we wish to copy the whole subtree of `workshop` over the current directory.
 The command should complete without any message.
 Upon completion, you can run `ls` to double-check that the workshop directory exists under `workshop`.

 !!!
 Warning: `cp` Overwrites
     If there is an existing file with the same name, `cp` will overwrite